Rock Creek Park: Rock Creek multi-use trails

 Sections of park roads have been subject to weekly closures to motor vehicles since the 1960s, though the times and locations changed.
 After the 1963 closure experiment, another was attempted in 1967 on Beach between Joyce and Broad Branch on Sunday mornings, but the response was not positive and it was discontinued.
 In 1970, NPS tried again, closing 2 mi of Beach, and part of Morrow, every Sunday from 9 a.m. to 6 p.m., but was again discontinued due to a lack of use.
 But, in 1972, NPS tried for a fourth time, again closing Beach between Broad Branch and Joyce from 8 a.m. to 6 p.m. on Sundays and it became a permanent feature.
 On more than one occasion in the 1970s they experimented with Saturday closures in the summer, once to support a new bicycle concession near Carter Barron, which generated no negative response, but also little use.
 By 1980, they added the section from Tilden to Piney Branch Road and expanded the hours to 7 a.m. to 7 p.m. and in August 1981, they expanded the closure to Saturdays and holidays as an experiment.
 In July 1982, the weekend automobile ban was extended to the section of Beach from Picnic Grove 10 to Wise, and between West Beach and the D.C. boundary.
 In August 1983 they made the closures, between 7 a.m. and 7 p.m. every Saturday and Sunday, official policy as part of the scaled back 1983 Plan.
 In 1985, the hours were increased from 7 a.m.
 Saturday to 7 p.m.
 Sunday from early April to Veterans Day on upper Beach Drive and year-round between Joyce and Broad Branch roads.
 By 1998 the closures had expanded to include not just the three sections of Beach but also the entirety of Bingham and Sherril Drives within the park and last all year long.

 Administration

 As originally authorized by Congress, the park was governed by the Rock Creek Park Commission, comprising the Chief of Engineers of the Army, the engineer commissioner of the District of Columbia, and three presidential appointees.
 In 1933, the park, along with other National Capital Parks, was transferred to the jurisdiction of the National Park Service.
+The park is patrolled by the United States Park Police.

 Rock Creek Park is also an administrative unit of the National Park Service responsible for administration of 99 properties in the District of Columbia north and west of the National Mall and Memorial Parks.
 The properties include various parks, parkways, buildings, circles, triangles, memorials, and statues and include: